NSS and NASA Ames Space Settlement Contest

 - Two copies of the entry form with the appropriate information must be included with the submission; one attached to the submission and one loosely attached (for example, with a paper clip).
 If possible, three-hole punch the loose one.
 Be sure to fill out all fields.
 Please type if at all possible.
 Use a separate sheet if necessary.

 - The submission must be the student's own work.
 Plagiarism is forbidden.
 No part of an entry may copied with one exception: You may quote short passages, but only if the material is surrounded in double quotes (") and the source indicated.
 For example: "This material copied from somewhere," My Favorite Space Book.
 Quoted materials should rarely be more than a few lines, and never longer than a few paragraphs.
 Quoting long passages is forbidden.
 Entries caught plagiarizing, even one part of a large entry, will be disqualified and disposed of.

-- Instructors, mentors or parents may assist the student in presenting relevant resources, discussing core concepts and editing, but the work itself must be entirely student driven.
+- Instructors, mentors or parents may assist the student by presenting relevant resources, discussing core concepts and suggesting minor edits, but the work itself must be entirely student produced.